tylerdigital/acf-tablepress/readme.txt

 ACF field type to select a TablePress table

 == Description ==
-** This is an extension for the popular [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin and [TablePress](https://wordpress.org/plugins/tablepress/) plugin.
-By itself, this plugin does NOTHING. **
+NOTE: ** This is an extension for the popular [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin and [TablePress](https://wordpress.org/plugins/tablepress/) plugin.
+By itself, this plugin does NOTHING. ** ENDNOTE

 This add-on for Advanced Custom Fields creates a custom field type to select a TablePress table, providing a dropdown menu that lets you select from a list of available tables.
 The field returns the table ID number.